Next to No Time: Notes

-After Cornelius' death, a friend of his wrote how "intensely personal, of all this films", Next to No Time was to the writer-director, adding:
+After Cornelius' death, Monja Danischewsky reflected on how "intensely personal" the film was to the writer-director, stating:

 A man of acute introspection and self-examination, he identified himself closely with The Little Guy in the story...
 The character in the film, played by Kenneth More, is a planning engineer in a large factory who finds a difficulty in convincing his employers of his ability.
-“I know I’ve got it in me” the character says in effect, “but when it comes to putting myself over to people, 1 don’t know how to do it.”
-In the course of the story.
-The Little Guy learns how to do it, and becomes a Big Guy.
+"I know I've got it in me," the character says in effect, "but when it comes to putting myself over to people, I don't know how to do it."
+In the course of the story, The Little Guy learns how to do it, and becomes a Big Guy.
 Remembering his own early struggles to convince people of his ability, studying his own development as a man, ever grateful for the success which his ability and determination attained, Cornelius had a passionate belief that his new film, for all its trappings of comedy, would give help and encouragement to the millions of Little Guys who would be given an opportunity to see it.
 This perhaps serves best to illustrate his overall attitude towards film-making.
 From boyhood, he saw the medium as a means of disseminating ideas.
-And the idea that seemed most to excite him is that in our world,The Big Guy is only The Little Guy who has crossed the rubicon by his belief in himself.
+And the idea that seemed most to excite him is that in our world, The Big Guy is only The Little Guy who has crossed the rubicon by his belief in himself.
 His death robs the British cinema of its most serious comedy maker.